- Get Involved

 Technological capabilities: CARA’s main membership interface is online.
 If it is inadequate, is CARA able to innovate and compete?

 Marketing resources: A key factor in membership recruitment and retention is the quality and distribution of CARA’s marketing and promotion.

-Financial: An obvious but often overlooked factor is the financial capabilities of an organisation, i.e. not simply money in the bank but features like financial strategy and policies, financial position, and capital structure are also important in affecting Association performance, strategies and decisions.
+Financial: An obvious but often overlooked factor is the financial capabilities of an organization, i.e. not simply money in the bank but features like financial strategy and policies, financial position, and capital structure are also important in affecting Association performance, strategies and decisions.

 External Environmental Factors

-The external environment consists of no fewer than three types of setting: micro, macro and mega environments:
+The external environment consists of no fewer than three types of setting: micro, macro, and mega environments:

 Micro Environment: This consists of the actors in the Association’s immediate environment who affect the performance of the Association.
 These include but are not limited to:

-those who compete for the discretionary income of the membership, such as the AUTM, CARL, CAREB and the AURP;
+those who compete for the discretionary income of the membership, such as the AUTM, CARL, CAREB, and the AURP;

-Macro Environment: This consists of the larger societal forces that affect all the actors in the Association’s micro environment:
+Macro Environment: This consists of the larger societal forces that affect all the actors in the Association’s microenvironment:

 Mega Environment: This mainly consists of the international environment.
 Given CARA’s operating links with sister associations, such as ARMA in the UK and SRAI in the USA, plus its leading role within the INORMS community, CARA must remain cognisant of international developments and opportunities.